 fyi, i always wanted to take part in this competition but you needed to send in an audition tape on video and well, that was easier said than done without a video camera. i would have probably sung villihevosia. funnily enough my first kiss had been a contestant. btw, this young man does a pretty damn good job here.

-milverton asked: I find myself annoyed each time people say Finnish is a rude language.
+milverton said: I find myself annoyed each time people say Finnish is a rude language.
 The lack of word "please" doesn't prove a thing (we use the conditional for that purpose) and we shouldn't so straightforwardly compare our language and culture to one so different from ours.
 In Finnish culture we understand the concept of politeness differently.
 Whereas in many other cultures it's polite to engage in small talk, in Finnish culture it's polite not to "bother" other people by meaningless conversation.